The Living Corpse

 The Living Corpse (Живой труп) is a Russian play by Leo Tolstoy.
+(Note: The title of the play has also been translated as The Man Who Was Dead, Redemption, and Reparation.)
 Although written around 1900, it was only published shortly after his death—Tolstoy had never considered the work finished.
 An immediate success, it is still performed.
 Arthur Hopkins produced its Broadway premiere in 1918 under the title Redemption, starring John Barrymore.